Support Groups & Group Therapy

 If a particular need arises on campus, we will organize a group on a particular subject area or for a particular group of students or staff members.
-Groups take place at the Counseling Center or may be organized at another campus location.
+Groups take place at CAPS or may be organized at another campus location.

 Why Participate In Group?

 - Group can provide a space for you to work on interpersonal issues in the context of many supportive and reliable relationships.